 Essential oils are nothing but a trap for gullible health nuts.

 For most of my life, I rolled my eyes whenever friends mentioned essential oils.
-That all changed when I discovered Dr. Cass Ingram’s The Cure is in the Cupboard [Amazon].
-She spends hundreds of pages covering one specific oil: oregano.
+That all changed when I discovered Dr. Cass Ingram’s The Cure is in the Cupboard.
+He spends hundreds of pages covering one specific oil: oregano.

 Dumbfounded by the claims, I scrutinized PubMed and the internet.
 I gave essential oils a last chance.

 I picked up my Amazon arrival and brushed off Cass’s warning.
 How strong can this stuff really be?
 I put a single drop of undiluted oil of oregano on my tongue.
 Seconds later I regretted it.
 Pain.
 Fiery habanero pepper-like burn swelled inside my mouth.
 Clearly, I had some re-evaluation to do.

 Fast forward a few years, and oil of oregano is now the core anti-biotic in my first aid kit.
 I use it to stay healthy year-round.
 It has earned a spot in my minimal one-bag travel packing.
 Here’s your guide to using nature’s premier wellness tonic to stay healthy and recover faster.